 It’s just a matter of time before it happens.
 The transmission blows on your car right around the time your daughter needs braces and your washing machine decides to call it quits.
 All of these are unexpected expenses and something we need to deal with throughout life.

-Being prepared as much as you can is your best bet when live throws you a financial curve ball.
+Being prepared as much as you can is your best bet when life throws you a financial curveball.

 Do your best to anticipate upcoming expenses.
 If you’re driving an older car, or your dishwasher has seen its better days, start saving up to replace the item.
 You may also want to start keeping an eye out for good deals on the replacement.

 An even better strategy is to have an emergency savings fund.
 Set up a savings account and add to it monthly.
 Use it only for completely unexpected expenses.
 Make sure you know what’s in the account.
 And once you have to take money out of it replace it as quickly as possible.